axoflow/axosyslog-docs/content/docs/configure-destination/splunk/_index.md

 };
 ```

-The options of the `splunk-hec-raw()` destination are similar to the `splunk-hec-event()` destination, but it has a mandatory `channel()` option, which accepts a GUID as a literal string that differentiates the data from different clients.
+The options of the `splunk-hec-raw()` destination are similar to the `splunk-hec-event()` destination, but it has a mandatory option: `channel()`.
+The `channel()` option must be a [globally unique channel identifier (GUID)](https://docs.splunk.com/Documentation/Splunk/9.0.4/Data/FormateventsforHTTPEventCollector#Channel_identifier_header), this ID differentiates the data from different clients.
+Note that Splunk doesn't generate this ID, you must create it for yourself.
+When Splunk sees a new channel identifier, it creates a new channel.

-Also note that instead of `event()`, use the `template()` option to set the content of the log message sent to Splunk.
+Use the `template()` option to set the content of the log message sent to Splunk (and not the `event()` option that is used in the `splunk-hec-event()` destination).